codesandbox/docs/packages/projects-docs/pages/learn/repositories/upload.md

     <Video src="../../repositories-upload-dnd.mp4" />
 <br/>

 You can upload static files to your repositories in CodeSandbox.
-To use this feature, drag the desired files from your computer and drop them into the file explorer on the sidebar, the files will then be automatically uploaded.
+To use this feature, drag the desired files from your computer and drop them into the file explorer on the sidebar.
+The files will then be automatically uploaded.

 Alternatively, you can right-click in the file explorer or press `$mod+alt+F` to open the file input.

 ![Sidebar upload](../images/repositories-upload-input.png)

-It's possible to upload a variety of file types (images, documents, videos, etc.) with up to 10MB each.
+CodeSandbox allows you to upload several different file types (images, documents, videos, etc.) with up to 7MB each in our Free plans and 30MB each in our [Pro plans](https://codesandbox.io/pricing).